nvnsudharsan/SOLWEIG-GPU/README.md

 4. Push to the branch
 5. Create a Pull Request

-Please Note: Please keep your pull requests small and focused.
+Please keep your pull requests small and focused.
 This will make it easier to review and merge.